jackeyemean/nba-draft-predictor/README.md

 - NBA team stats during their draft year
 - College team stats during their final season

+It was ultimately determined that this was too much noise, and final college season stats were sufficient.

-**Career Scoring System**: A proprietary scoring system was developed to evaluate NBA career success:
+**Career Scoring System**: A scoring system was developed to evaluate NBA career success:
 ```
 Career Score = (0.5 × Games Started % + 0.3 × Points/G + 0.2 × Assists/G + 0.2 × Rebounds/G)
 ```
-This score is normalized to a 0-100 scale and mapped to career tiers:
+This score is normalized to a 0-100 scale and mapped to career tiers, then manually adjusted:
 - **Tier 0**: Scrub (≤2 NBA seasons or score <26)
 - **Tier 3**: Rotational Player (score 64-80)
 - **Tier 5**: Strong Starter (score 80-90)